 Review why you took this chance and why it mattered.
 Realign with yourself and your goals.
 Saujani advises getting out of the doldrums by listing three specific things for which you feel grateful every day.
 Then do something for someone else.
 Altruism has a positive impact on your health.
 Being generous or kind will bring you joy.
 When you are ready, try again.
 In fact, you’ll see that failure didn’t kill you.
 You can move forward stronger than before.

 Saujani offers a unique perspective.
-She saw something wrong – young women suffering from a lack of self-esteem, especially around tech and its processes – and heroically changed the world.
+She saw something wrong – young women suffering from a lack of self-esteem, especially around tech and its processes – and heroically changed the world by launching Girls Who Code.
 Her thoughts are inspiring for adult woman and especially for adolescent or younger women.

 Bravery is a muscle.
 The more you work it, the stronger it becomes.Reshma Saujani